 our roads safer.

-8) Avoid wearing earbuds or other headphones while you ride so that you can be fully aware of the traffic flow and obstacles around you.
+Assume that motorists (and pedestrians) have not seen you.
+Avoid distractions like wearing earbuds or other headphones while you ride so that you can be fully aware of the traffic flow and obstacles around you.

 2. Be Predictable.

 Obey all traffic lights and stop signs and use hand signals to notify motorists that you intend to turn right, left or stop.

 3. Be Visible, and Audible.

 Wear bright colours, have a white front light and a red rear lights for night riding and riding during poor visibility.
 Use your bike bell liberally when approaching pedestrians and vehicles who may not see you.

 When one does not exist, ride on the far right of the curb lane.
 If you have to leave the road for any reason, walk your bike on the sidewalk then remount once you are back on the road or bike lane.

 Prepare your bike to stop as you approach all obstacles, hidden driveways and blind corners.